open-contracting/standard/docs/guidance/map/connecting_publications.md

 ### Publications with consistent OCDS mappings

-If two publications implement consistent OCDS mappings, in particular the approach to assigning local identifiers to objects in arrays, then the publications can reuse OCIDs so that users can merge releases.
+If two publications implement consistent mappings, in particular the approach to assigning local identifiers to objects in arrays, then the publications can reuse OCIDs so that users can merge releases.

-As in the distinct coverage example, the publishers would need to agree on and implement the governance and technical aspects of minting and sharing OCIDs.
+As in the distinct coverage example, the publishers would need to agree on and implement the governance and technical aspects of assigning and sharing OCIDs.
 They would also need to:

-* agree on a single deterministic mapping of shared fields;
+* agree on and implement consistent mappings for shared fields
-* consistently implement the mappings;
-* agree on how the systems will be integrated.
-For example: whether a given system's data takes precedence over another's, the order of precedence, the direction in which the data flows, etc; and
+* agree on and implement an integration of the systems (for example: whether a given system's data takes precedence over another's, the order of precedence, the direction in which the data flows, etc.)
-* implement the agreed integrations.

 Given these governance and technical challenges, this scenario is unlikely to occur.

-Building on the PCS and FTS example above, if both publications implemented consistent OCDS mappings, FTS could publish an organization object that represents the supplier in the `parties` array without the risk of clashing identifiers.
+Building on the PCS and FTS example above, if both publications implemented consistent mappings, FTS could publish an organization object that represents the supplier in the `parties` array without the risk of clashing identifiers.
 FTS could also add fields like `.contactPoint` to the buyer organization object published by PCS:

 `````{tab-set}
 ````{tab-item}  PCS release